 4. Beneficiary forms.
 There are a number of assets that you likely hold that can be better transferred than using your estate plan.
 Beneficiary forms govern things like IRAs, life insurance, retirement plans, and annuities, specifying the recipient of the account holder’s assets upon the his or her passing.
 You’ve put in the money, make sure it goes to the right place.

 5. Kids and parents.
 Remember: Estate planning is necessary at all ages.
 If you have any dependents, be they minor children, elderly parents, or a person who has special needs, you will want them to receive the best possible care in the event of your death.
-See our previous blog post on “Your Kids are Your Greatest Treasure” for more on how to set up a Kids’ Protection Plan.
+See our previous blog post on “Your Kids are Your Greatest Treasure” for more on how to set up an emergency temporary guardian plan.

 6. Managing assets.
 Who would best be put in charge of the entirety of your assets?
 A spouse or other family member may not always be capable, so choose someone you know will manage your money wisely.
 That way the money will be there when those you love need it.

 7. Business succession.
 Are you a business owner?
 What will happen to your ownership shares once you’re no longer there?
 For the sake of your business and your heirs, it is vital that you put in place a foolproof succession plan.

 If you would like to have a talk about guiding your loved ones through estate planning, call our office today at (612) 206-3701 or fill out our contact form to schedule a time for us to sit down and talk.